 Daily Calories and Macros

-This is final result of all of your input data.
+This is the final result of all of your input data.
 It breaks down the Calories, Protein, Fat, and Carbohydrates you should eat each day to reach your physique goals.

 Do not stress about small deviations from these numbers.
 A ±5% difference will not affect your physique.

 Why?
-Each of these numbers have error built in.
+Each of these numbers has error built-in.
 Even the lower protein intake of 0.82g per pound was based on a 95% confidence interval.

 All calorie counters are approximations.
 Regardless of how many decimal places worth of carbs MyFitnessPal tells you are in your 160.8 g apple – it’s only an estimate.

 Use the calculated values as a solid approximation.
-Adjust your estimate as required based off of your weight loss/gain during the first few weeks of your diet.
+Adjust your estimate as required based on your weight loss/gain during the first few weeks of your diet.
 If you need help with this, ask.
 If you need ideas on what to eat, here is a bunch of healthy low calorie foods.

 Estimated Weight Loss per Week